-LTSS Measures - Focusing on Quality of Life and Access to Care
+LTSS Measures-Focusing on Quality of Life and Access to Care

-As described, the State has set forth an Objective focused on LTSS populations.
+As described above, the Department has set forth an Objective focused on LTSS populations.
 The LTSS Objective was selected because the Department will review all quality measures in Appendix A and stratify outcomes by LTSS needs status.
-The Department requires plans submit the measures separately for only individuals that have been identified as having an LTSS need, as defined by the Comprehensive Assessment.
+The Department requires plans submit the measures separately for any individuals who have been identified as having an LTSS need, as defined by the comprehensive assessment.
 Through analyzing these data, the Department will ensure that LTSS individuals have access to care and that plans are promoting equity in health outcomes.
-In future years, the Department will seek to identify an appropriate quality of life metric.
+In future years, the Department will seek to identify an appropriate quality-of-life metric.

-Opioid Measures - Focusing on Drug Monitoring and Substance Use Treatment
+Opioid Measures-Focusing on Drug Monitoring and Substance Use Treatment

 The Department has set forth an Objective focused on addressing the opioid crisis and has selected multiple quality measures tied to this Objective (see Appendix A).
-Selected opioid quality measures focus on opioid prescribing patterns, treatment for individuals with substance dependency and follow-up after substance-related emergency department visits.
+Selected opioid-related quality measures focus on opioid prescribing patterns, treatment for individuals with substance dependency and follow-up after substance-related emergency department visits.
 These measures were selected to encourage both treatment and prevention of opioid addiction and to align with quality reporting requirements for 2024 set forth in the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act of 2018.
-In addition, the Department has obtained a waiver of the Institution for Mental Diseases (IMD) exclusion to improve access to residential treatment for substance use disorders.
-As part of the State's implementation and monitoring plan for this waiver, the State will report multiple substance use and opioid-related measures to CMS.
+In addition, the Department has obtained a waiver of the Institution for Mental Diseases exclusion to improve access to residential treatment for SUD.
+As part of the state's implementation and monitoring plan for this waiver, the state will report multiple substance-use and opioid-related measures to CMS.